Hitech Grand Prix: FIA Formula 2 Championship

+Vips stayed on with the team for 2022, and Marcus Armstrong was signed to race alongside him.
+The team finished fifth in the championship.

+The team slumped to eighth place in the championship in 2023, with both Jak Crawford and Isack Hadjar finishing outside the top ten in the championship.
+Both drivers left the team ahead of 2024.

+Formula One

+It was reported in February 2023 that Hitech registered an interest in joining the Formula 1 at a date to be determined.
+In June 2023, Hitech announced that it has lodged an entry to join the 2026 season.
+Following announcements by the FIA on accepted submissions, Hitech was not one of the accepted applications, and speculation is that their application was rejected.
+There are some who believe that they are being funded secretly by Dmitry Mazepin, who is banned from competing in F1 due to European Union sanctions following the invasion of Ukraine in 2022.
+The allegation is that Vladimir Kim who has purchased a 25% stake in the Team is the face of the funding with the actual funding coming from Mazepin.

+F1 Academy

+In December 2024, F1 Academy announced that Hitech will join the championship in the 2025 season as the sixth team with two full-time competitors and the third seat reserved for the wild card drivers, relieving Prema Racing from this duty.

 Ownership

-Founded in 2002 by Dennis Rushen and David Hayle as HiTech Racing Ltd, in 2015 Hayle in partnership with Oliver Oakes formed the company and its assets into a new company, HiTech Grand Prix Ltd to compete in the FIA F3 European Championship.
-In 2016, Hitech joined forces with ART Grand Prix, to make a full season in the FIA F3 European Championship.
+Hitech was originally founded in 2002 by Dennis Rushen and David Hayle as HiTech Racing Ltd. In 2015 Hayle, in partnership with Oliver Oakes, formed the company and its assets into a new company, Hitech Grand Prix Ltd, to compete in the FIA Formula 3 European Championship.
+In 2016, Hitech joined forces with ART Grand Prix to complete a full season in the FIA F3 European Championship.
 Gaining Nikita Mazepin as a driver, they also gained Russian minerals company Uralkali as a sponsor, and partial ownership by Dmitry Mazepin.
 Over the next few years, Mazepin increased his holding through Cyprus-based investment company Bergton Management Ltd to 75%.

 In March 2022, following the Russian war against Ukraine, the shares held by Bergton Management Ltd were relinquished to Oakes, who took full control of the company.
-Oakes had formed a new company Hitech Global Holdings Ltd on 11 March 2022 to take control of the shares, formed just three days after Mazepin and his son were sanctioned by both the UK Government and the European Union, resulting in questions being asked in the UK Parliament over the effect of sanctions against Russia.
+Oakes had formed a new company, Hitech Global Holdings Ltd, on 11 March 2022 to take control of the shares.
+This company was formed just three days after Mazepin and his son were sanctioned by both the UK Government and the European Union, resulting in questions being asked in the UK Parliament over the effect of sanctions against Russia.
+In May 2025, Oakes' brother William, a director at Hitech, was arrested near Silverstone Park charged with "transferring criminal property" and being found with "a large amount of cash".